steveruizok/framer-sublime-text/readme.md

 ## Settings

-If you want to complete the look, add the following lines to your Preferences:
+If you want to complete the look, add the following lines to your User Settings.
+(Preferences > Settings)

 ```json